KxSystems/docs-v1/docs/ref/elements.md

 A view should not have side-effects, i.e. should not update global variables.

+!!! warning "In functions"
+    Inside a lambda, `::` assigns a global variable.
+It does not define a view.

 <i class="fa fa-hand-o-right"></i> [Views tutorial](/tutorials/views), [`view`](metadata/#view), [`views`](metadata/#views), [`.Q.view`](dotq/#qview-subview) (subview)